-Christmas has traditionally been the season of indulgence but concerns are growing that the season of excess is putting a strain on our environment.
+Christmas has traditionally been the season of indulgence but we can all play a part in helping to ensure that the season of excess does not put a strain on our environment.

-Will you be celebrating with an environmentally-friendly Christmas?
-Here we reveal how to stay eco friendly during the festive period.
+How will you be creating an eco-friendly Christmas?
+Here we reveal how to stay environmentally conscious during the festive period.

 1. Choose an eco-friendly Christmas tree